enriest/FakeScope/README.md

 The app is now containerized with a Streamlit UI and ready for Fly.io.
 See `DEPLOYMENT.md` for step-by-step instructions (Docker build, secrets, deploy).
 A FastAPI backend runs on port 8001 for future API use (exposed only if configured).

+## 🌐 Language Support

+FakeScope now includes a language selector (dropdown) in the Streamlit UI for the **Google Fact Check API queries**.
+Supported language codes (ISO 639-1): `en`, `es`, `fr`, `de`, `it`, `pt`, `ru`, `ar`, `zh`, `hi`.

+### What Is Multilingual vs. What Is Not
+- **Fact Check Lookup**: Multilingual.
+We pass the selected language code to Google Fact Check Tools API so external fact-check sources can be searched in that language.
+- **Model Classification**: Monolingual (English).
+The DistilBERT classifier (`distilbert_fakenews_2stage/`) was fine-tuned on English news.
+Direct predictions on non-English text may degrade (e.g., lower confidence, misclassification).

+### Recommended Workflow for Non-English Articles
+1. Enter the original non-English article text and select its language for fact-check retrieval (e.g., `es` for Spanish).
+2. (Optional but advised) Translate the article to English before running the analysis for better model performance.
+You can do this manually or integrate an automatic translation layer (e.g., DeepL, Google Translate API) prior to calling the prediction.
+3. Compare: Original language fact-check sources + English-model credibility score.

+### Improving Multilingual Classification (Future Enhancements)
+- Replace model with a multilingual checkpoint (e.g., `distilbert-base-multilingual-cased` or `xlm-roberta-base`) and re-run 2-stage domain adaptation on multilingual corpora.
+- Add automatic translation fallback when input language != `en`.
+- Store language field in SQLite for analytics.

+### Caveats
+- Credibility score may not reflect nuances of local-language idioms, sarcasm, or culturally specific references.
+- Google Fact Check results availability varies significantly by language and region.

+### Automatic Translation
+An optional auto-translation step (enabled by default) converts non-English input to English *before* model inference and LLM explanation using `deep-translator`'s Google backend.
+Fact-check querying still uses the original (non-translated) text for better local source matching.

+Key points:
+- Toggle in UI: "Auto-translate non-English to English" checkbox.
+- Disable globally: set environment variable `FAKESCOPE_DISABLE_TRANSLATION=1`.
+- Fallback: On any translation error, original text is used silently and a caption notes the failure.
+- Storage: The database currently stores only the text actually scored (translated if applied).
+Future enhancement: preserve both originals.

+Quality & Limitations:
+- Machine translation may introduce subtle semantic shifts; verify critical claims manually.
+- Proper nouns, idioms, and region-specific political terms can be mistranslated and affect prediction confidence.
+- Short fragments (<15 chars) are rarely improved by translation—model often already struggles with extremely short context.

+Best Practice:
+For high-stakes evaluation (policy, medical, geopolitical claims), manually review translation or integrate a premium translation API with quality scores before trusting the credibility output.

+If you routinely analyze non-English content, consider forking and adapting the training pipeline with a multilingual model plus per-language domain adaptation.

 ## � Testing

 ### Running Tests